kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 ---
 layout: page-fullwidth
 title:  "Portable C++ SFML app with CMake"
-teaser: "Building a portable <a href='https://www.sfml-dev.org/documentation/2.5.1/'> SFML </a> application can be a huge pain, disregarding the OS your working on - especially if you don't want to carry over binary files inside your source code repositories.
+teaser: "Building a portable <a href='https://www.sfml-dev.org/documentation/2.5.1/'> SFML </a> application can be a huge pain, disregarding the OS you are working on - especially if you don't want to carry over binary files inside your source code repositories.
 This post presents a straightforward and simple way to package a project with external dependencies using CMake."
 tags:
     - sfml
     - cmake